Care CoordinatorTrain for One of the Fastest Growing Allied Health Careers

 - What are the minimum qualifications for the Care Coordinator Program?

-Have 3+ years of experience in your current/recent health role to qualify.
+Have 3+ years of experience in your current/recent health role and a valid healthcare license or credential.
 Example roles that can benefit from this upskilling include:

 LVNs or MAs, LVN leads or trainers, MA lead or trainers, counselors, social workers, physical therapists, occupational therapists, speech therapists, respiratory therapists, optometry techs, pharmacy techs, dieticians/nutritionists, dental hygienist, community health worker, and other clinical roles with responsibility for coordinating or administering healthcare